You are here

 - Spring 2020 CMAS and CoAlt Procedures Manual - PDF

 - Guidance on Eligibility for Assessments in Spanish - PDF

 - Parent Excusal Coding Fact Sheet - PDF

-- Spring 2019 CMAS Student Registration/Personal Needs Profile (SR/PNP) Field Definitions and File Layout
+- Spring 2020 CMAS and CoAlt Student Registration/Personal Needs Profile (SR/PNP) Field Definitions and File Layout - PDF

 - Students in grades 3-8 take the grade level assessment for their enrolled grade.

 - Calculator Policy - PDF

 High School Assessments